mavoll/SimpleObjectDetectionAndTracking/README.md

 # SimpleObjectDetectionAndTracking
-Trying simple object detection and tracking methods using OpenCV with Python
+Tool to try simple object detection and tracking methods as well as different parameters using OpenCV with Python and Tkinter

+It was a good starting point to gain inside multiple object detection and tracking.
+To detect and track many vehicles and pedestrians in crowded scenes you will need more advanced methods using convolutional neural networks (CNN) for detection and tracking as well as tracking-by-detection tracking approaches.
+See for example [here](https://github.com/mavoll/MotionPathsExtraction).

 To run the tool:

-* Install prerequisites and run the python script (counting_tool.py), or
+* Install prerequisites and run the python script (simpke_detection_and_tracking.py), or
 * just run the executable file (.exe file for windows; .app for mac will follow)

-### Please note:
-* This tool depends on former generated tracking result files.
-Have a look at this [repository](https://github.com/mavoll/MotionPathsExtraction) describing an approach to extract vehicle and pedestrian motion tracks from recorded videos using open-source software.
-* You can find example tracking result files [here](/test_data/cam_01/recording_day/time_slice/tracks_01.txt).
-The format per line of those files is:
-  * [image_is, object_id, rectangle_x, rectangle_y, widht, height, object_class, not relevant, not relevant, not relevant]
-    * Object classes: {1: 'person', 2: 'bicycle', 3: 'car', 4: 'motorcycle', 6: 'bus', 8: 'truck', 17: 'dog'}
-    * rectangle_x and rectangle_y are representing the lower left corner of each rectangle
+### Following methods can be tried:
+* Haar-cascade Detection
+  * haarcascade_frontalface_default.xml
+  * haarcascade_eye.xml
+  * haarcascade_mcs_mouth.xml
+  * haarcascade_upperbody.xml
+  * haarcascade_lowerbody.xml
+  * haarcascade_fullbody.xml
+  * haarcascade_eye_tree_eyeglasses.xml
+  * haarcascade_mcs_upperbody.xml
+  * haarcascade_profileface.xml
+  * haarcascade_car.xml
+  * haarcascade_head.xml
+  * haarcascade_people.xml
+* HOG-SVN Detection (cv2.HOGDescriptor_getDefaultPeopleDetector())
+* Camshift Tracking
+* MIL Tracking
+* KCF Tracking
+* (AruCo Marker Detection)

 ## Prerequisites and used versions